AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 Resources that match the condition
 ```

-At this stage, you have created logical containers that do not affect the existing routing domain, thanks to the `Connetion Policy`  applied in **Lab 3**.
+At this stage, you have created logical containers that do not affect the existing routing domain, thanks to the `Connection Policy`  applied in **Lab 3**.
 Now, it's time to carefully define Distributed Cloud Firewall (DCF) rules to manage East-West traffic.

 Below is the current list of your DCF Rules within the **Distributed Cloud Firewall** section of your CoPilot: